aaronriggs/Homelab_IPMI_Tool/README.md

 Current Development:

-Please bear with me as I upload additional documentation, features and bug fixes.
+Please bare with me as I upload additional documentation, features and bug fixes.

 Currently working to make this MacOS compatible.